 Although definitions may vary slightly, what many can agree on as “fad diets” are when an individual nutritionally adheres to a set diet in order to lose weight in a brief period of time.
 This said diet usually lacks overall sustainability, long term health benefits, or focuses on any other aspect of health promotion like exercise.
 Food movements on the other hand take into consideration research and apply the principles to everyday life, making a sustainable change or changes for the betterment of life and health.
-The short term goals of both might be to lose weight, but the long term goal of a food moment is to create a healthy lifestyle.
+The short term goals of both might be to lose weight, but the long term goal of a food movement is to create a healthy lifestyle.

 Why the distinction?